Nouzan/positions/README.md

 use rust_decimal_macros::dec;

 fn main() {
-    // Let's first define the "coin-margin" instrument.
+    // Let's start with declaring a "coin-margin" instrument.
     // `BTC-USD-SWAP` is a "coin-margin" instrument, whose base asset is `USD`. let inst = Instrument::try_new("SWAP:BTC-USD-SWAP", &Asset::USD, &Asset::BTC)
         .unwrap()
         .prefer_reversed(true);
-    // We use the `Instrument::prefer_reversed` method to mark an instrument as a reversed instrument,
+    // We use the `Instrument::prefer_reversed` method to mark an instrument as
-    // whose price unit and the position side that shown by the exchange (and `positions`) are actually reversed.
+    // a reversed instrument, whose price unit and the position side that shown
+    // by the exchange (and `positions`) are actually reversed.
     //
-    // Take `BTC-USD-SWAP` as an example, what it actually means that we are holding a $100 "long" position
+    // Take `BTC-USD-SWAP` as an example, what it actually means that we are
-    // of `BTC-USD-SWAP` contract at the "price" of 16000 USD/BTC is we short $100 at the price of (1/16000) BTC/USD.
+    // holding a $100 "long" position of `BTC-USD-SWAP` contract at the "price"
+    // of 16000 USD/BTC is we short $100 at the price of (1/16000) BTC/USD.
-    // That is what the exchange actually using in its formula when it calculates your total position as well as your profit.
+    // That is what the exchange actually using in its formula when it calculates
+    // your total position as well as your profit.

     // We can represent this case directly by using `Reversed`: let mut p = inst.position(Reversed((dec!(16000), dec!(100))));

-    // If we print it, we will see the reversed form (which is the same as what you see in the exchange) of the position.
+    // If we print it, we will see the reversed form (which is the same as what
-    // That is because we have marked the `inst` to be "reversed-preferring". assert_eq!(p.to_string(), "(16000, 100 USD)*");
+    // you see in the exchange) of the position.
+That is because we have marked
+    // the `inst` to be "reversed-preferring".
+    assert_eq!(p.to_string(), "(16000, 100 USD)*");

-    // The return value of `Position::price` and `Position::size` methods also respect this setting. assert_eq!(p.price().unwrap(), dec!(16000));
+    // The return value of `Position::price` and `Position::size` methods also
+    // respect this setting.
+    assert_eq!(p.price().unwrap(), dec!(16000));
     assert_eq!(p.size(), dec!(100));